kobr4/myc/README.md

 ### Run unit test suite

 Requires the test library cmocka
 ```bash
   ./run-mocka.sh
 ```

 ### Run compilation test suite

+These tests are samples programs compiled for x86 which output are compared to the expected result.
 ```bash
   ./run-tests.sh
 ```